andreas-schroeder/akka-http-concurrency-limits/README.md

 Note that the `LocalLimitBidiFlow` doesn't implement any queuing or delay of messages once the concurrency limit is reached.
 Instead, it immediately rejects elements once at capacity, and by this:
 1) defeats any back-pressuring mechanism preceding it.
-The main use case for concurrency limits is to immediately reject when waiting for capacity is not useful, since the response wouldn't be valuable if it isn't immediate.
+The main use case for concurrency limits is to immediately reject when waiting for capacity is not useful, since the response need to be immediate to be valuable.
 2) reorders elements in that rejected elements overtake slower accepted ones in the wrapped flow.
 Use this only when element order does not matter.

 ## Performance Penalty

-Introducing a concurrency limit means introducing a global lock over all route instances that are otherwise connection-local only.
+Introducing a global concurrency limit means introducing a global lock over all http route instances that are otherwise connection-local only.
 The performance penalty of this is roughly 10% - 15% in both CPU and throughput for the route above serving only Http 200 Ok.
 For a route that has a 5 ms delay, the throughput penalty vanishes, while CPU is still roughly 10% - 15%.
 Run a benchmark to